leanstacks/spring-boot-fundamentals/README.md

 The project requires the following dependencies be installed on the host machine:

-* Java Development Kit 8 or later
+* Java Development Kit 7 or later

+and choose one of:
 * Apache Maven 3 or later
+* Gradle 2.4 or later

 ## Running

-The project uses [Maven](http://maven.apache.org/) for build, package, and test workflow automation.
+The project supports [Maven](http://maven.apache.org/) and [Gradle](http://gradle.org/) for build, package, and test workflow automation.

+### Maven

 The following Maven goals are the most commonly used.

-### spring-boot:run
+#### spring-boot:run

 The `spring-boot:run` Maven goal performs the following workflow steps: